When there's an active Cuvva policy on your vehicle, you're fully covered - the vehicle doesn't have to be covered by another insurance policy.

 But it's important to make sure that you're following UK insurance laws at all times - not just when you're covered by us.

-But, by law, cars have to be insured all the time, not just while you're driving them.
-This law is called Continuous Insurance Enforcement (CIE).
+By law, vehicles have to be insured all the time, not just while you're driving them.
+These are known as CIE (Continuous Insurance Enforcement) laws.

-The only way to own a car without having it insured is to declare a Statutory Off-Road Notice (SORN).
+The only way to own a car without having it insured is by registering your vehicle as "off the road".
+You can do this by getting a Statutory Off-Road Notice (SORN).

 We're here to help 24/7.
 Just ask.